 During a caesarean you will feel some odd tugging sensations in your tummy, but it is extremely rare to feel any pain.
 If you have had a spinal and think that your anaesthetic might be wearing off, tell the anaesthetist immediately and they can increase the level of anaesthetic.

 Why can't I cuddle my premature baby?

-Often when a baby is born prematurely, he will need urgent medical attention.
-If it is possible, the team will always let you hold your newborn, but if his health is at risk they may need to act very swiftly to run checks and give him the interventions he needs.
-This might mean rushing him off to be resuscitated and into the baby unit.
+Often when a baby is born prematurely, they will need urgent medical attention.
+If it is possible, the team will always let you hold your newborn, but if their health is at risk they may need to act very swiftly to run checks and give them the interventions they need.
+This might mean rushing them off to be resuscitated and into the baby unit.

 This may be very difficult for you, but your baby's health has to be the top priority for the healthcare team.
-As soon as he is stable you will be able to hold him.
+As soon as they are stable, you will be able to hold them.

 My newborn is in the baby unit.
 Will he be OK?

 There isn't an easy answer to this question.
 Every baby's situation is different.
 What we know is that your baby's chance of survival is better than it has been at any other time in history, and that the baby unit is the best possible place for him to receive the care he needs.
 The healthcare team will do their best to keep your little one healthy.

 Why are all these machines and tubes connected to my baby?